arthurdouillard/hugo-website/content/post/deep-learning-scaling.md

  (on which the model cannot be improved) and the dataset defects that may impair generalization.

-The authors also underline several major implications of the power law:
+The authors also underline major implications of the power law:

 Given the power law, researchers can train their new architecture on a small dataset, and have a good estimation of how it would scale on a bigger dataset.